GTrack became open 6 Mar 2018

 doi: 10.1093/bioinformatics/btq391 PMID: 20823319

-If you make use of the optimised sequence/genome feature representation, please reference also:
+If using the optimised sequence/genome feature representation (since BioXSD 1.1), please reference also:

 Gundersen, S., Kalaš, M., Abul, O.,